 Start Date: September 2025

-I am currently looking to welcome a new graduate student to the Doctor of Philosophy in Water Resources Engineering program and the University of Alberta.
+I am currently looking to welcome a new graduate student to the Doctor of Philosophy in Water Resources Engineering program at the University of Alberta.
 The student will join a collaborative research group focused on studying river ice processes, and will study under the supervision of myself and my colleague Dr. William Zhang.

 We will be conducting a series of laboratory experiments to study the transition from open-water to ice-covered hydraulic conditions during freeze-up, specifically investigating the relationship between velocity and discharge under different concentrations of frazil pans at the water surface.
 Laboratory results will be validated by conducting detailed field measurements throughout the freeze-up process on the North Saskatchewan River in Edmonton.